How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 The large, shady square is lined with shops, fine hotels, restaurants with outdoor patios, street vendors selling food and toys, men shining shoes, artists playing music, women selling textiles and crafts, and more.

-At its center stands the Quiosco de Oaxaca inside the Jardín de la Constitución, a beautiful gazebo-like structure that often is the centerpiece for concerts or even protests (as was the case when we were there).
+At its center stands the Quiosco de Oaxaca in the Jardín de la Constitución, a beautiful gazebo-like structure that is often the centerpiece of concerts or even protests (as was the case when we were there).

-From here, waltz to the northwest corner of the square to find an adjacent plaza—the Alameda de León—on which stands the regal The Cathedral of Our Lady of the Assumption (Catedral Metropolitana de Oaxaca) dating back to 1535.
+From here, waltz to the northwest corner of the square to find an adjacent plaza—the Alameda de León—on which stands the regal Cathedral of Our Lady of the Assumption (Catedral Metropolitana de Oaxaca), dating back to 1535.
 It’s worth taking a peek inside!

-Also, if you particularly enjoy art, then cross the street to quickly visit the Museo de Los Pintores Oaxaqueños (Museum of Oaxacan Painters) set inside a beautiful and historic 17th-century building.
-The entrance costs just $20 MXN pesos.
+Also, if you particularly enjoy art, cross the street to quickly visit the Museo de Los Pintores Oaxaqueños (Museum of Oaxacan Painters), set inside a beautiful and historic 17th-century building.
+The entrance costs just $50 MXN pesos.

 Alternatively, if you are into Oaxacan textiles and traditional clothing, the gorgeous Museo Textil de Oaxaca is just two blocks to the right of the Zócalo (plus, admission is free).